-Yet another day passes where I hope I can just decide to change the way I am in hope to become someone who is more aligned with what I think would make my life easier and better: if I wasn’t so scared, if I was more spontaneous, less annoyed, less tired… the list goes on.
+Yet another day passes where I hope I can just decide to change the way I am in the hope to become someone more aligned with what I think would make my life easier and better: if I wasn’t so scared, if I was more spontaneous, less annoyed, less tired… the list goes on.
 This text is for me and for anyone else who could use some “wholesome” reminders.

 Yes, I can decide to step outside my comfort zone and change my action in the here and now, but to take on changing my whole person in one thought process?
 Not so successful.
 Rather disappointing.
 I can only work with what I have now.
 There is nothing wrong with goals, as long as I don’t live like my life starts somewhere over there.
 My life is now.
 Happening right now.
 This is it.

 At the same time, if one wants to see something different happening in life, we can’t go on doing the same thing over and over and just hope for a different result.
 It simply won’t happen.

 Another tricky one is that we tend to forget to see how far we’ve come.
 We forget to celebrate all that we are doing, instead of hating on ourselves for the things we are not doing, not doing well enough or shouldn’t be doing.